bricksdont/sign-sockeye-baselines/README.md

 If you would like to train baselines without modifying the code, execute one of the scripts in `scripts/running`.
 Each of these scripts defines a "run".
-Our definition of a "run" is a complete experiment, in the sense that the script will execute all steps necessary including downloading the data, preprocessing, training, translating and evaluation the system.
+Our definition of a "run" is a complete experiment, in the sense that the script will execute all steps necessary including downloading the data, preprocessing, training, translating and evaluating the system.

 All steps have separate logs that can be inspected and if a step fails, the pipeline can be re-run without executing previous, successful steps again.
 On a scheduling system like SLURM, steps will be submitted to the scheduler at the same time and